 - They are part time, you can negotiate your internship (hours and days) around any other commitments you might have.

 - Internships are available from 15 November 2022 to mid to end of February 2023.
-The office is closed over the Christmas period (December 21st– January 8th 2022)
+The office is closed over the Christmas period (December 22th – January 8th2023)

 - Preference is given to current CLWHV volunteers and Māori and/or Pasifika applicants.